mhumph/zenboard/README.md

 ### Mobile app

-Task board columns aren't a good fit for mobile.
+Board columns aren't a good fit for mobile.
 We have a very different design for mobile but that's a story for another day ;)

 ### Auth, SaaS, etc